pgtipping/Synthalyst/memory-bank/activeContext.md

 3. Add visual feedback for permission states
 4. Enhance accessibility features
 5. Add comprehensive error recovery mechanisms
+6. Monitor production logs for Interview Prep Plan generation

 ## Known Issues

 1. Port 3001 conflicts need to be resolved before starting development server
 2. Audio recording support varies by browser
 3. Permission handling needs to be tested across different devices
+4. PDF generation may have issues in some production environments

-# Active Context - 2024-03-15
+# Active Context - ${new Date().toLocaleDateString()}

 ## Current Focus

-We are currently focused on improving the audio recording functionality in the Interview Prep application.
+We are currently focused on ensuring the Interview Prep Plan generation works reliably in production and improving the audio recording functionality in the Interview Prep application.
 The audio recording component is used to record user responses to interview questions, which can then be analyzed for feedback.

+### Recent Interview Prep Plan Improvements

+1. **Enhanced Error Logging**

+   - Added detailed client-side and server-side logging
+   - Improved error capturing and reporting
+   - Added validation checks for API responses

+2. **Improved Fallback Mechanism**

+   - Restructured fallback plan generation with proper data format
+   - Enhanced fallback questions generation
+   - Better error handling and user feedback

+3. **Environment Variable Verification**

+   - Added checks for API key configuration
+   - Improved error messages for missing configuration
+   - Added logging for troubleshooting

+4. **API Response Handling**
+   - Enhanced JSON parsing with multiple fallback strategies
+   - Added validation of response structure
+   - Improved type safety throughout the codebase

 ### Recent Audio Recording Improvements